sjagoori/be/week-1&2/readme.md

 <%= query %>
 ```

-With the router in place we can use the view to display the data object we constructed previously.
+With the router in place, we can use the view to display the data object we constructed previously.

 Now, in your index.js (or whatever is named in your package.json) we can start putting everything together.